whs-dot-hk/atom/README.md

 Atom is designed with a future CLI tool, tentatively named 'eka', in mind.
 This CLI will:

-- Respect the TOML manifest as the true entrypoint
+- Respect the TOML manifest
+- Allow schema extension via a language-agnostic plugin interface
 - Provide advanced static analysis capabilities
 - Enable efficient evaluation and build processes
 - Support multiple backends, with Nix being one of them